CONTAMINANT: NEW OSHA STANDARD ON HEXAVALENT CHROMIUM [CR(VI)]

 - Regulated areas and housekeeping (general industry only)

-The exposure of Cr(VI) in the painting of aircraft or large aircraft parts is 25 µg per cubic meter or below.
-The use of respiratory protection shall be used to reduce the exposure to the PEL.
+The exposure of Cr(VI) in the painting of aircraft or large aircraft parts shall be kept at 25 µg per cubic meter or below.
+The use of engineering controls and work practice controls may be supplemented with respiratory protection to reduce the exposure to the PEL is recommended.

 - Exposures to portland cement